wdporter/i-am-that-vuepress/73-the-death-of-the-mind-is-the-birth-of-wisdom/readme.md

 different from the silence that comes after?
 The silence is one, and without it the words could not have been heard.
 It is always there — at the back of the words.
 Shift your attention from words to silence and you will hear it.
-The mind craves experiënce, the memory of which it takes for knowledge.
+The mind craves experience, the memory of which it takes for knowledge.
 The
 <span data-tippy-content="The knower, especially of the higher knowledge
-derived from meditation; “closely related to the knowledge of Brahman”.">jnani</span> is beyond all experiënce and his memory is empty of the past.
+derived from meditation; “closely related to the knowledge of Brahman”.">jnani</span> is beyond all experience and his memory is empty of the past.
 He is entirely unrelated to anything in particular.
 But the mind craves for formulations and definitions, always eager to squeeze reality into a verbal shape.
 Of everything it wants an idea, for without ideas the mind is